zinmyopaing/ICT-Hacking-MVP/docs/customer-questions.md

-# Customer Discovery Questions
+Customer Discovery Questions

-## Project Title
+Project Title

 Smart Study Group Finder

-## Target Respondent
+Target Respondent

-University Students
+University Students (especially students who study in groups or have difficulty finding study partners)

+Consent and Context

+1. May we ask you a few questions for our ICT105 course project?
+2. Your participation is voluntary.
+We will not collect unnecessary personal data.
+Is it okay if we take notes?

+Recent Experience

-1. Have you ever had difficulty finding a study group?
+3. Tell us about the last time you had difficulty finding a study group or study partner.
+4. What were you trying to do at that time?
+5. What happened from start to finish?

+Current Workaround

-2. How do you currently find study partners?
+6. How do you usually solve or manage this problem now?
-3. What methods do you use now?
+7. What tools, apps, people, or methods do you currently use?
-4. What problems do you face with those methods?
+8. What is difficult, slow, confusing, risky, or frustrating about the current method?

+Pain Severity and Consequence

-5. How often does this happen?
+9. How often does this problem happen?
-6. How serious is this problem?
+10. How serious is this problem on a scale of 1–5?
+Why?
-7. What happens if you cannot find a study group?
+11. What happens if this problem is not solved?

-8. Have you ever missed learning opportunities because of this?
-9. What would make finding study groups easier?
-10. Is there anything else we should know?
+Closing